ROCm/atmi/README.md

-CLOC -Version 0.6
+CLOC -Version 0.6.1
 ====

-CL Offline Compiler : Compile OpenCL kernels to HSAIL

    cloc: Convert an OpenCL file to brig, hsail, or .o (object)
          file using the LLVM to HSAIL backend compiler.

    Usage: cloc [ options ] filename.cl

    Options without values:
     -hsail  Generate hsail instead of brig
-    -c      Compile hsail or brig to .o object file
-    -v      Display version of cloc then exit
+    -str    Saves the output as a string in a header file and compiles it to .o object file -v      Display version of cloc then exit
     -q      Run quietly, no messages
     -n      Dryrun, do nothing, show commands that would execute